ShashankMistry/ManageMembers/README.md

 * cafe owner can manage all customers who has taken membership.
 * it asks customer to select 10 drinks for membership and if customer chooses premium drink total selection number is decreases to 8.
 * auto backup when any changes happen it will create backup of it.
-* Next time when user user his membership QR Code app will open buyActivity when user can select drinks.
+* Next time when user user his membership QR Code, app will open buyActivity where user can select drinks.
-* it will send sms to user on every use of QR code.
+* it will send sms to user on every use of ones membership.

 ### Highlights
 * QR Scanner implementation.